riccardoperra/typescript-advanced-class-type-check/README.md

 ```

 The magic happens thanks to the constant tag that we declare, but that we don't export.
 This way the [tag] property will
-not really be recognized, but we actually have a unique type of its kind.
+not really be recognized, but we actually have a unique type based on what we pass as a generic.

 ### Handle tuple with different length